LarissaFDS/Graphs-For-Navigation/README.md

 - Mode 1: Uses the start (`q_start`) and goal (`q_goal`) points defined in the `Mapas/AquivoMapa.py` file.
 - Mode 2: Allows the user to input new start and goal (x,y) coordinates trough the terminal.

-At the ende of the execution, the program will display the plots using `matplotlib` and save threee images in the root directory:
+At the end of the execution, the program will display the plots using `matplotlib` and save threee images in the root directory:
 - `mapa_obstaculos.png` (obstacles_map.png)
 - `mapa_completo.png` (complete_map.png)
 - `mapa_comparacao.png` (comparison_map.png)